 If you have the zip file of the plugin which is not available in the WordPress repository, you can install it by using the upload feature of the plugin.
 You will find this upload link just below the search box. see the snap below.
 Here choose the zip file located in your system and click on install now.
 Be sure that you are uploading a zip file of the plugin.

 FTP method to Install WordPress Plugin:

-This method can be used when you have the zip file of the plugin in your system but the upload plugin function on WordPress dashboard is not working.
+This method can be used when you have the zip file of the plugin in your system but the upload plugin function on the WordPress dashboard is not working.
 It could be due to the Maximum File Upload Size limit or due to any other reason.
 If you want to upload and install Plugin using FTP keep reading.

-Connect yo your hosting with FTP client.
+Connect yo your hosting with an FTP client.
 I recommend the use of FileZilla.
 Now navigate to the directory containing your WordPress site.
 When you are in the directory where WordPress is installed, open /wp-content/plugins directory.
 This is the location where you need to upload the plugin folder.
 If you are uploading the Zip =, you will need to unzip it.

 Once the plugin folder is uploaded, go to the WordPress dashboard and then plugins.
 Here you will see the list of all the plugins available on your website.
-You will also see the name of Plugin you just uploaded using FTP.
+You will also see the name of the Plugin you just uploaded using FTP.
 You just need to activate the plugin from here to use it on your blog.